maximnaidenov/angular-busy-tracker/README.md

 #angular-busy-tracker
 Show flexible busy indicator on any element while a promise is pending.
-Inspired by [angular-busy](https://github.com/cgross/angular-busy)
+Inspired by [angular-busy](https://github.com/cgross/angular-busy) and [angular-promise-tracker](https://github.com/ajoslin/angular-promise-tracker).

 ##Features
+* Flexible templates, easily accommodate overlay and in-line busy indicators.
+* All visual content comes from templates, no hardcoded DOM manipulations.
+* Generic and consistent interface simplifies extensions.
+* Tracked promise is simply passed to directive, no need for string ids.

 ##Installation